 - External communications strategies

 The Leadership Development Program is the first named initiative of our 40th Anniversary Campaign for Justice, a private fundraising effort to expand the impact and capacity of civil legal aid providers across the country.
 The Leadership Development Program honors Arnold & Porter's long-time managing partner, G. Duane "Bud" Vieth, who joined the firm in 1949 and died in 2018.
 Bud Vieth was a mentor to LSC President Jim Sandman.

 In order to apply for funding, you must be one of our grantees.
-The beneficiary of the funds will be a designated individual or individuals in a leadership position of our grantee organization.
+The beneficiary of the funds must be a designated individual or individuals in a leadership position of our grantee organization.
 This designated individual or individuals must be employed by our grantee on a full-time basis.